SubratShrestha/Notes/UNSW/20T2/1521Comp/assembler.md

 *   32 memory registers, but not all of them can be used to store things.
 *   16/32 floating point registers for floats and doubles.
 *   PC which is 32-bit register and cannot be changed.
 *   HI, LO for storing the results of multiplication and division.
+Its a weird way of doing 64 bit operations on a 32 bit machine.

 The registers can be refered to by their number, so $0 ..to 31, or they also have symbolic names just like variables.